-If you or a loved one suffered an injury from the Paragard intrauterine device (IUD), you might be eligible for financial compensation.
-Contact Gray & White Law to have one of our experienced medical device attorneys review your case.
+If you or a loved one suffered an injury from the Paragard IUD (intrauterine device), you might be eligible for financial compensation.
+But, how can you tell if your eligible to file a lawsuit for a malfunctioning Paragard IUD?
+That’s where our dangerous medical device attorneys in Kentucky come into play.

 What Is the Paragard IUD?